Part III

 Symbolic Destruction vs. External Harm

-On this Path, “destruction” is symbolic: a metaphor for dismantling inner beliefs, habits, identities, and scripts that no longer serve you.
+On this Path, “destruction” is symbolic: dismantling inner beliefs, habits, identities, and scripts that no longer serve.
+It never licenses harm—to yourself or anyone else—and it never exempts you from accountability.

 Symbolic destruction is the courageous inner work of: